Look Up Fest:MARS

 At Look Up Fest: Mars, the good witch CobwebMD will offer free guided forest bathing sessions in a little terraformed patch of the festival.
 CobwebMD is Emily Wittenhagen, a certified nutritionist and community herbalist based in Georgetown, Seattle, offering nutrition and herbal consultation, individual and group forest, sound & energy therapy sessions, and a network of local people recommended for body work and other forms of healing.

 We’re excited to host this event at Substation, a staple venue in Fremont/Ballard with a track record of supporting the DIY and weird.
-We’ve booked three large rooms; two for alternating music stages and one for interactive stuff.
+We booked all the dark hallways, stages, and spooky rooms they had available.

 BEACON FOOD FOREST